 Is Solo Travel to Luang Prabang Safe?

+For first-timer’s in Laos, there is a wide array of things to do for solo travelers.
+In fact, it’s one of the best countries to go it alone in.
 As a solo female traveler, I never once felt unsafe in Luang Prabang, Laos.
 I ate on the street, road in tuk-tuks, and even walked around at night with zero problems.
 You need to be careful about eating raw veggies and fruits without a thick skin, and of course, you need to stick to filtered water.
 I used my SteriPEN the entire time I was in country and never encountered any problems.

 How Many Days Should you Spend in Luang Prabang?